Stephen Hurray 8/10/2019

 Trimboli, there were 5 schools in the Pittsburgh

 area at the time (1894) that were run by “The Brothers of Mary” in Pittsburgh.
-She feels that St. Mary’s Grade School, (not sure where located, but most likely
+She feels that St. Mary’s Grade School, (not sure where located exactly) “was the most

 6.)
 Father Hackett, ”, [As far as I can